camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

 # Usage of Expression Language

 ## Conditions

-To use conditional sequence flows or conditional events, expression language is usually used.
+FEEL can be used to define conditions for sequence flows and conditional events.
 For conditional sequence flows, a `conditionExpression` element of a sequence flow has to be used.
 For conditional events, a `condition` element of a conditional event has to be used.
 Both are of the type `tFormalExpression`.
 The text content of the element is the expression to be evaluated.